 According to the 2016-2020 American Community Survey, Hanover's non-White population comprises 25.1 percent of its total population, with the highest non-White race being Asian (12.6 percent) (see Figure 9-1).
+Dartmouth College students, faculty and staff bring diversity to Hanover.
 Community members have suggested that the Town can do better to enable broader social inclusion.